Bayesian modeling of nearly mutually orthogonal processes: Abstract

 \section{Abstract}

 This is the supplemental material for the paper entitled `Bayesian modeling of nearly mutually orthogonal processes'.
-In Section \ref{sec:proofs}, we present proofs for for the propositions stated in the main paper.
+In Section \ref{sec:proofs}, we present proofs for the propositions stated in the main paper.
 In Section \ref{sec:prior_illustration}, we present figures that illustrate the role of covariance hyperparameters in the prior.
-In Section \ref{sec:nu_sensitivity}, we study the sensitivity of the posterior to $\nu_\lambda$ for a simulated dataset.
 In Section \ref{sec:MCMC}, we provide full implementation details for the functional factor analysis models and generalized functional factor analysis model for binary functional data.
-In Section \ref{sec:additionalSim}, we present an additional simulation examples.
-In Section \ref{sec:cebuAdd}, we provide additional details related to the data analysis of the Cebu Longitudinal Health and Nutritional Survey.
+In Section \ref{sec:additionalSim}, we present additional simulation examples that compare our approach to other state-of-the-art methods.
+In Section \ref{sec:cebuAdd}, we provide additional details related to the data analysis of the Cebu Longitudinal Health and Nutrition Survey.

 \linespread{2}